 A coffee’s body (mouthfeel) is one of coffee’s six major characteristics – along with acidity, bitterness, sweetness, aroma, and finish/aftertaste – used by cuppers (professional coffee tasters) to discern the quality of a particular coffee.

 For tips on brewing the perfect cup of specialty coffee see our section on Coffee Brewing.
 You can also read detailed coffee taste profiles of Gourmet Coffees and instructions on preparing Espresso Drink Recipes.

-For step-by-step instructions on making absolutely fantastic espresso check out Pulling A Perfect Espresso Shot and then enter the world of master baristas with the Barista Guide to Perfect Lattes and Cappuccinos.
+For step-by-step instructions on making absolutely fantastic espresso check out Pulling A Perfect Espresso Shot and then enter the world of master baristas with the How to make Lattes and Cappuccinos.